A pioneering experiment combining single-antenna and aperture-synthesis data to measure Faraday rotation with GMIMS and the CGPS: Discussion

 \section{Discussion}

-In this section we discuss the roles of single-antenna and aperture-synthesis data in the RM maps, illustrate the use-cases with some examples from the combined data set described above, and describe the effects of beam depolarization and bandwidth limitations.
+In this section we discuss the roles of single-antenna and aperture-synthesis data in the RM maps, illustrate the use-cases with some examples from the combined dataset described above, and describe the effects of beam depolarization and bandwidth limitations.